Online Public Relations Degrees

 ADVERTISING, PROMOTIONS, AND MARKETING MANAGERS

-Whereas fundraising managers may work for specific people, advertising, promotions and marketing managers typically work for companies to help publicize a product or service.
-Since their focus is on advertising, they devise marketing campaigns that include TV commercials, radio spots, print ads, online marketing efforts and more.
-Additionally, they may also spend a significant portion of time conducting industry research to develop possible marketing strategies.
+Whereas, as a fundraising manager, you might work for specific people, as an advertising, promotions or marketing manager, you will typically work for companies to help publicize a product or service.
+Since your focus is on advertising, you may write marketing campaigns, such as TV commercials, radio spots, print ads, online marketing efforts, and more.
+In addition, you could also spend a large portion of time doing industry research in order to develop potential marketing strategies.

 Job growth to 2028: 8% (Faster than avg.)